 Within fifteen working days of the receipt of the initial response of the department, including any minority report, and the recommendation of the college/school curriculum committee, the dean shall consult with the program faculty, the department chair (or Director in the case of interdisciplinary programs), and the chairs of such standing committees within the college / school as deemed necessary by the dean.

-At the conclusion of the consultation, the dean shall issue a report stating his/her recommendation and rationale regarding the status of the program under review.
+At the conclusion of the consultation, the dean shall issue a report stating their recommendation and rationale regarding the status of the program under review.
 The dean shall recommend one of the following:

 maintain the status quo; or